ossobv/nss-dns4only/README.rst

   If you call *curl https://api.twilio.com* [...] the resolver will try to resolve this in the following order:

-    api.twilio.com.default.svc.cluster.local
+  - api.twilio.com.default.svc.cluster.local
-    api.twilio.com.svc.cluster.local
+  - api.twilio.com.svc.cluster.local
-    api.twilio.com.cluster.local
+  - api.twilio.com.cluster.local
-    api.twilio.com.eu-west-1.compute.internal
+  - api.twilio.com.eu-west-1.compute.internal
-    api.twilio.com
+  - api.twilio.com

-Why *Kubernetes* does this, is beyond the scope here, but it does, and it multiplies the problems we mentioned.
+Why *Kubernetes* does this is beyond the scope here, but it does, and it multiplies the problems we mentioned.

 As a shortcut, the *Kubernetes* resolver *CoreDNS* has been adjusted to immediately respond with the *api.twilio.com* response *as response to the first lookup*.
-(Through *autopath* plugin and/or the *cache* plugin.) **However, this does not consistently work.**
+(Through the *autopath* plugin, possibly in conjunction with the *cache* plugin.) **However, this does not consistently work.**

-If both the *A* and *AAAA* lookup of *api.twilio.com.default.svc.cluster.local* get a ``NXDOMAIN`` response, the next hostname is tried. *But if one of them returns a result, the lookup stops.*
+If both the *A* and *AAAA* lookup of *api.twilio.com.default.svc.cluster.local* get a ``NXDOMAIN`` response, the next hostname is tried. **But if one of them returns a result, the lookup stops and the result is returned to the application.**

 When only an *AAAA* record is returned, it appears to the caller that *api.twilio.com* has no IPv4 address.